UCOP COVID-19 Positive Case Reporting

 • Muscle aches (not due to a chronic condition)

-• Nasal congestion (different from pre-existing allergies)
+• Congestion or runny nose (different from pre-existing allergies)

 What should I do if I have symptoms of COVID-19?